lojithv/cms201-test/README.md

 ## todo

-0. We have a key problem.
+1. We have a key problem.
 We must use timestamp.id as the key number I think.
 And then we must make sure that when we upgrade, the last event we add is not the same timestamp as is now currently.
-1. worker functions for `/admin/backup`
+2. worker functions for `/admin/backup` => make a json events file and send it as a workflow dispatch to github.
-2. worker function for `/api/data/xyz` => then read and reload the corresponding `/data/xyz` from github.
+3. worker function for `/api/data/xyz` => then read and reload the corresponding `/data/xyz` from github.
 Cache forever.
-2. .yml file for cron job on github.
+4. make the .yml file for cron job on github.
+Here, we need to add some security meassures, the llm is good at adding this.
-3. convert the .yml file into a single reaction from worker workflow dispatch.
-4. set up history.html view.
+5. set up history.html view.
 Just get the pages from `/data/pages.json`, and then load the snaps and events as needed.
+6. and then we need to make `/admin/startup`?
+7. cli script for automatic copying.